Conveyancing 2018: Key issues facing conveyancers

 Today’s Conveyancer takes a look at seven of the most important topics they believe will dominate the conveyancing landscape in 2018.

 Stamp Duty Land Tax

 We’re more than two months into the new Stamp Duty Land Tax regime where first-time buyers are exempt from paying stamp duty on properties worth up to £300,000 and on the first £300,000 of properties worth up to £500,000.
-The change has added further complexity to stamp duty with four different rates now applying to residential property transactions – for first-time buyers, home movers, second homes or buy-to-lets and limited company purchases.
+The change has added further complexity to stamp duty.
+Four different rates now apply to residential property transactions.
+For first-time buyers, home movers, second homes or buy-to-lets and limited company purchases.